7ninjas/scss-mixins/docs/grid.md

 ### Default variables
-_Default variables which are required in mixins located in file_
+_Default variables which are required in mixins located in file.
+They are set with most common values._

 ```scss
 $grid-columns: 12 !default;